 The precise stages involved in the purchase of a residential leasehold property vary according to the circumstances.
 However, these bullet points below give a general overview of the key stages within the conveyancing process:

 How long it will take from your offer being accepted until you can move in to your house will depend on a number of factors.
 The average process takes between 8-10 weeks.
 It can be quicker or slower, depending on the parties in the chain.
-For example, if you are a first time buyer, purchasing a new build property with a mortgage in principle, it could take X weeks.
+For example, if you are a first time buyer, purchasing a new build property with a mortgage in principle, it could take 4 weeks to exchange with completion set for whenever the property is structurally complete.
 However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between 3-9 months.
-In such, a situation additional charges would apply.
+In such a situation, additional charges would apply.

 For further information on buying or selling your home please visit gov.uk https://www.gov.uk/buy-sell-your-home